pasierb/cv/README.md

     Leading the implementation of Cloudflare workers handling all EF product pages traffic.

-    Leading performance task force team, making sure that new releases are in line with performance thresholds.
+    Leading web performance task force team, making sure that new releases are in line with performance thresholds.

     Setting up dev-ops pipelines and consulting infrastructure choices.